 \subsection{Definition}

 Let $i \in \CM$ denote a square root of $-1$ and let

-Then $s_1$, $s_2$, $s_3$ and $s_4$ are reflections of order $2$ and they generate a finite subgroup of $\GL_4(\CM)$ which can be taken as a model for the complex reflection group denoted by $G_{29}$ in Shephard-Todd's classification~\cite{shephard todd}.
+The matrices $s_1$, $s_2$, $s_3$ and $s_4$ are reflections of order $2$ and they generate a finite subgroup of $\GL_4(\CM)$, which can be taken as a model for the complex reflection group denoted by $G_{29}$ in Shephard-Todd's classification~\cite{shephard todd}.
 So we set

 Note that $G_{29}$ is irreducible and that \equat |G_{29}|=7\,680\qquad\text{and}\qquad \Zrm(G_{29}) =\mub_4 \Id_V. \endequat